 Comparing Solr and Elasticsearch architectures

 The Solr and Elasticsearch systems behave similarly at the storefront level.
-Behind that layer are certain key differences in architecture.
+Behind that layer are key differences in architecture.

 Solr search architecture